The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$

 Next, with the template fixed, we specify a set $\cS$ of elements of $\Sigma$ and a set $\cT$ of pairwise sums of elements of $\cS$, using precisely the same algorithm as in \S\ref{Sec:Generic}.
-In order to prove that the best approximation $\vartheta_\cT$ of $\theta$ by $\cT$ is an independence, some care must be taken to account for the length of $\beta_\ell$, and we explain the details as follows.
+In order to prove that the best approximation $\Upsilon$ of $\theta$ by $\cT$ is a certificate of independence, some care must be taken to account for the length of $\beta_\ell$, and we explain the details as follows.

 The ramification conditions imply that the sum of the multiplicities of all the bridges and loops is at most 1.
 Hence, there are no switching bridges, and at most one switching loop.
 Moreover, if there is a switching loop, it has multiplicity 1, and there are no decreasing loops or bridges.
-Hence the choice of $\cS$ and $\cT$ follows either case 1 or case 3, from \S\ref{sec:noswitching} or \S\ref{Sec:Switch}, respectively.
+Hence the choice of $\cS$ and $\cT$ follows either Case 1 or Case 3, from \S\ref{sec:noswitching} or \S\ref{Sec:Switch}, respectively.

-Among these cases, there is only one situation where the proof that $\vartheta_\cT$ is an independence uses the assumption that the bridges decrease in length from left to right: when there is a loop $\gamma_{\ell'}$ that switches slope $h$, the interval $I$ has length at least $m_{\ell'}$, and there are indices $j$ and $j'$ such that
+Among these cases, there is only one situation where the proof that $\vartheta_\cT$ is a certificate of independence uses the assumption that the bridges decrease in length from left to right: when there is a loop $\gamma_{\ell'}$ that switches slope $h$, the interval $I$ has length at least $m_{\ell'}$, and there are indices $j$ and $j'$ such that

 In this situation, we must show that the best approximation of $\theta$ by $\varphi_C + \varphi_j$ achieves equality on the region where $\varphi^0_{h+1} + \varphi_j$ achieves the minimum, and the best approximation of $\theta$ by $\varphi_A + \varphi_j$ achieves equality on the region where $\varphi^{\infty}_h + \varphi_j$ achieves the minimum.
 In Lemma~\ref{Lem:TwoRegions} and related arguments, this is done by noting that both functions have slope larger than that of $\theta$ on intervals of length $t \geq m_{\ell'}$.
 In the present case, this is insufficient, because we may have $\ell' < \ell$, and the bridge $\beta_{\ell}$ is very long.